NicoRahm/CGvsPhoto/README.rst

 Dataset
 ---------------

 The dataset used for testing our method is composed of 1800 real photographs and 1800 Video-game images.
-The photographs are taken from the `Raise Database`_ and converted to JPEG format.
+The photographs were randomly taken from the `Raise Database`_ and converted to JPEG format (compression rate 95%).
+The names of the images used during our experiments for each set (training, testing and validation) are available on the corresponding .csv files in the `data directory`_.

 The Video-game images were downloaded from the `Level-design reference Database`_ and cropped to remove in-game informations.
 They were extracted from 5 of the most photorealistic video-games:  The Witcher 3, Battlefield 4, Battlefield Bad Company  2, Grand Theft Auto 5 and Uncharted 4.
 To download the preprocessed images, follow this `link`_.

 Getting Started
 ---------------